Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 What did you say?

-I my letter simply stated the Department of State's position, which is that uh the uh interpretation of a U.S. treaty obligation through U.S. law is something that we do frequently and all the time.
+My letter simply stated the Department of State's position, which is that the interpretation of a U.S. treaty obligation through U.S. law is something that we do frequently and all the time.

 We just want our professionals to have clarity so that they know what is legal and what is not.

-You want U.S. law to defend to define that.
+You want U.S. law to define that.

-Uh I don't understand the effort on the part of those who oppose this in Congress to try to establish a moral equivalency between the way we treat prisoners and the way our enemy does, and to suggest that uh we can't do something here because it might incite them to be even meaner to us.
+I don't understand the effort on the part of those who oppose this in Congress to try to establish a moral equivalency between the way we treat prisoners and the way our enemy does, and to suggest that we can't do something here because it might incite them to be even meaner to us.

 Could you help me and others like me understand the common sense of opposing this?

-I can't I can't get my arms around it.
+I can't get my arms around it.

 They have made great strides in getting information from these people that have prevented other attacks.

-And by the way, not just prevented attacks here in the United States, but prevented attacks in other parts of the world too.
+And by the way, not just prevented attacks here in the United States, but prevented attacks in other parts of the world, too.

-To have a piece of legislation that does not protect them and does not give them a clear legal standard, I think is simply wrong.
+To have a piece of legislation that does not protect them and does not give them a clear legal standard, I think, is simply wrong.

 Do you think this is descending into something personal?